 Since the launch of the Green Channel initiative in 2009, the UK IPO has maintained a public database of all of the patent applications and granted patents accelerated using the program.
-A brief review of this database, now listing 1755 patent applications and granted patents, demonstrates the diverse nature of innovations qualifying for Green Channel acceleration.
+A brief review of this database, now listing 2381 published patent applications and granted patents, demonstrates the diverse nature of innovations qualifying for Green Channel acceleration.
 For example, the database includes innovations ranging from diesel oxidation catalysts and exhaust systems, to unmanned aerial vehicles, methods of bleaching hair and adjustable bicycle frames.
-The approved Green Channel request relating to the adjustable bicycle frame simply states that the frame is intended primarily for children, the frame’s adjustable nature allowing the frame to grow with the child such that it lasts longer and reduces waste material.
-It is therefore submitted that the range of eligible technologies for Green Channel participation is perhaps wider than immediately apparent.
+The range of eligible technologies for Green Channel participation is perhaps wider than immediately apparent.

 The UK IPO has been a driving force in the development and implementation of green innovation through accelerated prosecution in the patent world.
-In fact, in 2011, the UK IPO was nominated for a Climate Week Award for its Green Channel program under the category of Best Initiative by a Government or Statutory Body.
-Statistics released by the UK IPO in 2014 disclosed that 969 requests for accelerated prosecution had been received since 2009, with only 13 of those requests being refused.
+Statistics released by the UK IPO in 2018 disclosed that 382 requests for accelerated prosecution had been received in 2017, the largest number since the initiative was launched.
 Furthermore, the UK IPO’s Green Channel initiative has motivated patent offices worldwide to offer similar fast-track programs for environmentally-friendly applications, including the patent offices of Australia, Japan, the Republic of Korea, the US, Canada, Brazil and China.
-Specific eligibility requirements vary between jurisdictions, with the average time to grant cut by between 42% to 75% across the different patent offices.
+Specific eligibility requirements vary between jurisdictions, with the average time to grant cut by between 42% and 75% across the different patent offices.

 Don’t Miss a Trick

-With the demand for sustainable technology only looking to grow larger, the UK IPO’s Green Channel will hopefully continue to encourage crucial future green innovation and sustainable development.
+The UK IPO’s Green Channel continues to encourage crucial future green innovation and sustainable development.